In Myanmar, hopes for an art renaissance

 "Once sanctions come down, we can show our work more and have a chance to earn more money," said Nyein Chan Su, 38, a founding member of Yangon's Studio Square, a cramped gallery shared by four friends from art school on the second floor in the back of an apartment complex in Myanmar's biggest city.

 A walk through his studio illustrates the problems.
-No single piece of art sells for more than $1,000, and most go for about half that, despite a roster of top contemporary artists.
+No single piece of art sells for more than $1,000 (627.79 pounds), and most go for about half that, despite a roster of top contemporary artists.

 Compare that with Vietnam.
 Before the United States lifted sanctions in 1994, few Vietnamese paintings sold for more than $1,000.
 Today, its top artists can fetch 10 times that or more.